Dental Hygiene (DHYG)

 - Athletic mouth guards

-Initially, you will learn clinical/laboratory skills on mannequins and will then be assigned practice sessions where you can perform these learned skills on each other.
+Initially, you will learn clinical/laboratory skills on mannequins followed by practice sessions where you can perform these learned skills on a partner.
 You must be prepared to be a client in these practice sessions.
 You will then proceed to treatment of clients from the public at the College's on-site Dental Clinic as well as rotation experiences in community health settings.
 You must be prepared to cover the costs incurred as part of your placement experiences.
 Clinics and some classroom experiences may also include evening scheduling.

 4D Learning Opportunities

 Costa Rica health care mission – In 2015, a group of Dental Hygiene and nursing students provided health care services in two communities in Costa Rica.